stcucufa/epistrophy/doc/manual.md

 * _spawn_ schedules a new child fiber (with its own sequence of instructions) to begin in the same instant;
 * _join_ waits until all spawned children have ended;
-* _seq_ embeds a subsequence of instructions in the fiber.

 When a fiber is running, it keeps executing instructions one after the other until it reaches the end of the sequence (which ends the fiber), or an